tiago-bitten/modemate/README.md

 ![Maven](https://img.shields.io/badge/Maven-red?style=flat-square)

 # About the plugin
-CustomCraft is a versatile Minecraft plugin developed in Java for the Spigot server platform (compatible with Minecraft version 1.20.1).
+modemate is a versatile Minecraft plugin developed in Java for the Spigot server platform (compatible with Minecraft version 1.20.1).
 This plugin enhances your Minecraft server by introducing a range of powerful and fun commands and crafting recipes.

 ## Features
 ### Custom commands